Optimizing Jack's Car Rental

 R_X = 10

-The right-hand-side matrix $RHS$, denoted as RHS_N__
+The right-hand-side matrix RHS_N__

 in the code, is calculated as